 Screening tests such as the ultrasound and alpha-fetoprotein test can show warning signs of triploidy.

 Triploidy may be suggested by dramatic and abnormal levels of specific maternal blood proteins, such as serum alpha-fetoprotein, human chorionic gonadotropin, estriol, and pregnancy-assisted plasma protein A, which have been associated with an increased risk of triploidy.

-The presence of multiple major malformations, low amniotic fluid, and / or growth restriction on fetal ultrasound during pregnancy increases the suspicion of triploidy.
+The presence of multiple significant malformations, low amniotic fluid, and growth restriction on fetal ultrasound during pregnancy increases the suspicion of triploidy.

 On obstetric ultrasound, abnormalities of the skeleton, central nervous system, heart, abdomen, and kidneys are visible in the most severe cases beginning at 12-14 weeks of pregnancy.